 Christmas, Hanukkah, Boxing Day, New Years, Thanksgiving, St. Patrick’s, Diwali, Yom Kippur, Eid-Al-Fitr, Valentine’s Day – chances are you’re working.
 Date night?
 Birthdays?
 Oh yea, those too.
 But just because you’ve missed the actual day, doesn’t mean you have to forego the holiday entirely.
 On your next day off, make time to celebrate with your friends and family, just as you would on the regular day, as long as the holiday permits.
 That way, you won’t feel like you’re missing out.

-While restaurants, like all industries, grapple with the work-life negotiation dilemma, eventually you must trust in the people and the systems you work with to get the job done without you there.
+While restaurants, like all industries, grapple with the work-life negotiation dilemma, eventually you must trust in the people and the technology you work with to get the job done without you there.
 You need to recharge.
 So when you’re on the clock, train the people around you.
 Share your knowledge and skill set.
-Be proactive in training and delegating so when you need time off, you can take it, with the piece of mind that everything won’t will fall apart in your absence.
+Be proactive in training and delegating so when you need time off, you can take it, with the piece of mind that everything won’t fall apart in your absence.

 While every US citizen is feeling the impact of COVID-19, nobody is hurting more than... more